-If representative field data are available, the worst case DT50field (non-normalized) should be applied.
-If no representative field data are available a worst case DT50lab (normalized) should be used.

-If field studies are used it must be scientifically justified that these are representative for conditions in the Northern zone as a whole (among others, with regard to soil type, pH and climate).
-It has to be described
+A worst case $DT{50}$ field (normalized) or a worst case $DT{50}$ lab (normalized) should be used.
+If field studies are used it must be scientifically justified that these are representative for conditions in the Northern zone as a whole (among others, with regard to soil type, pH, orgC and climate) (See table 4.5.1-1).
+It has to be described which parts of the Northern Zone the field studies represent.
+EFSA Guidance Document for evaluating laboratory and field dissipation studies (2014) should be used to select the proper $DT{50}$ value.